mircealungu/mircea/drafts/wish-based-se.md

 On the other hand, asking high-level wishes, is fraught with danger.
 If one asks "generate for me a todo app" there could be potentially thousands of such implementations.
 And very likely, each one of the implementations, would not be exactly what the asker wants.
 A bit like the naïve young man from Bedazzled: asking to be powerful, but forgetting that being intelligent matters too, etc.

-It is hard to see how any future LLM can be generated that does not fall under the simple constraint above.
+***

-This is why, these two above are the only assumptions we will take forward in the analysis.
+It is hard to see how any future LLM can be generated that does not fall under the simple three constraints above.
+This is why, these three above are the only assumptions we will take forward in the analysis.